SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Emergent technlogies like AI, interconnected devices with IoT (the Internet of Things) and NFC (Near Field Communication), will alogorithmize content and many human interactions.
 This has the potential of rendering content we consume devoid of human intelligence and actions we take devoid of human intervention.
 This will all be in the name of convenience, speed and removing the nature of individuals, prone errors and creative rather than programmed logic.

-Pointing us to [Indie Web](https://indieweb.org/) and [Yester Web](https://yesterweb.org/) which aim to “reclaim the web,” the movement encourages developers to harken back to the past and create a personal website which is not dependent on pre-built templates like WordPress, Wix and Square Space offer but on vanilla HTML and CSS.
+Pointing us to [Indie Web](https://indieweb.org/) and [Yester Web](https://yesterweb.org/) which aim to “reclaim the Web,” the movement encourages developers to harken back to the past and create a personal website which is not dependent on pre-built templates like WordPress, Wix and Square Space offer but on vanilla HTML and CSS.

 Koonin suggests we turn this paradigm on its head and join the [POSSE](https://indieweb.org/POSSE) - the movement to Publish on your Own Site and Syndicate Everywhere.